 Intangible Cultural Heritage of Humanity: Traditional Chinese Tea Processing Skills – Black Tea Chapter ① – Qimen Black Tea

-On November 29, 2022, the project “Traditional Processing Skills and Related Customs” submitted by our country was reviewed and approved by the Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage of UNESCO and has been included in the Representative List of the Intangible Cultural Heritage of Humanity of UNESCO.
+On November 29, 2022, the project “Traditional Chinese Processing Skills and Related Customs” submitted by our country was reviewed and approved by the Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage of UNESCO and has been included in the Representative List of the Intangible Cultural Heritage of Humanity of UNESCO.

-To enhance public awareness of traditional processing skills and related customs, increase understanding of the importance of protecting intangible cultural heritage related to tea, boost national pride, and strengthen cultural confidence, we will be sharing 44 items of intangible cultural heritage (including 39 traditional skills and 5 items of folk-related intangible cultural heritage) with you in due course.
+To enhance public awareness of traditional tea processing skills and related customs, increase understanding of the importance of protecting intangible cultural heritage related to tea, boost national pride, and strengthen cultural confidence, we will be sharing 44 items of intangible cultural heritage (including 39 traditional tea processing skills and 5 items of folk-related intangible cultural heritage) with you in due course.

 Qimen Black Tea, also known as “Qi Hong,” is one of the top ten traditional Chinese teas and one of the world's three most fragrant black teas.
-It is named after its place of origin, Qimen County in Anhui Province.
+It is named after its place of origin, Qimen County in Province.
 In the first year of the Guangxu period of the Qing Dynasty (1875), Qimen Black Tea was successfully created, and upon its introduction, it quickly gained a reputation both domestically and internationally for its unique quality.

 Intangible Cultural Heritage of Humanity: Traditional Chinese Tea Processing Skills - Black Tea Chapter ① – Qimen Black Tea-1